meekostuff/HyperFrameset/README.md

 If a new page takes longer than one second to load, the user may wonder if the loading has stalled.
 In this case a waiting indicator is typically used to reassure the user that the page is still loading.
-HyperFrameset provides a simple way to do this - when the `duration` has expired (and the next page still hasn't loaded) the decor document is used as the waiting page.
+HyperFrameset provides a simple way to do this - when the `duration` has expired (and the next page still hasn't loaded) the frameset document is used as the waiting page.

 ### Manual handling